 Diversion Program: A program designed to target problem youth and direct them away from the justice system and into a treatment center or program.

-Drug Interaction: Effects of 2 or more drugs taken together that result in a change of the usual effects of either drug taken alone.
+Drug Interaction: Effects of two or more drugs taken together that result in a change of the usual effects of either drug taken alone.

-Dual Diagnosis: Having 2 or more significant health conditions that need treatment.
+Dual Diagnosis: Having two or more significant health conditions that need treatment.

-Dysthymia: A treatable condition that is a less severe, but ongoing (for at least 2 years) form of depression.
+Dysthymia: A treatable condition that is a less severe, but ongoing (for at least two years) form of depression.
 See Depression and Recovery.